Published by Eye Books on 1 June 2017

 Michael Dobbs-Higginson has lived the life that Walter Mitty dreamed of having.

-Raised in a house with no electricity in colonial Rhodesia, he turned his back on Africa as a teenager to roam the world.
-He paid his way by working variously as a docker, a logger and an encyclopedia salesman, staying in accommodation as varied as a sumptuous English stately home and the floor of a Canadian public lavatory.
+Raised in colonial Rhodesia, he turned his back on Africa as a teenager to roam the world.
+He paid his way by working variously as a docker, a logger and an encyclopaedia salesman, staying in accommodation as varied as an English stately home and the floor of a Canadian public lavatory.

 “I have spent my life since my monastic sojourn attempting to be a raindrop in the ocean.
 I have had a lot of enjoyment along the way, and the process has never been less than fascinating.
 Having learned to be fully engaged by life, I have not been bored for a very long time.”

 “Michael Dobbs-Higginson is a Rhodesian farmer's son – and a Buddhist monk, who became an international financier and independent entrepreneur, traversing the globe from fast-developing Asia Pacific to the capitalist West and back.
 He is all paradox, which worries him not at all – powered by curiosity while dogged by ill health, a devoted family man who was rarely at home, a self-reflective soul and an adventurer and risk-taker, who has enjoyed plunder and survived shipwrecks like his pirate ancestor.
 'A full life' is an understatement.”

 “Evoking the rugged individualism of Frost’s The Road Not Taken and Thoreau’s censure 'The mass of men lead lives of quiet desperation', Michael Dobbs-Higginson seeks the unfamiliar and the challenging.
 His restless journey leads us around the world, not as a spectator, but as a participant.
 He embraces uncertainty and loneliness for the awareness and richness of life they can bring.
 Read this to your grandchildren; there is hope some of them can become true individuals.”